adivoj/ExchangeRates/README.md

 ﻿# ExchangeRates

-#Service
+﻿##Service
 1. Open ExchangeRatesService/ExchangeRates.sln
 2. Run IISExpress or ExchangeRatesSerivce
 3. Browser will open with Swagger UI
-4. Click "Try me" and enter Amount, FromCurr and ToCurr
+4. Click "Try me" and enter Amount, From and To

-#Client
+﻿##Client
 1. Open ExchangeRatesClient/ExchangeRatesClient.sln
-2. Right Click on the Solution and select "Resture NuGet packages"
+2. Right Click on the Solution and select "Restore NuGet packages"
 3. Run/Debug ExchangeRatesApp

-#ClientTests
+﻿##ClientTests
 1. Test -> Run All Tests